 - Academic training in research design and methods

 - Strong advisory structure and close interaction with the school’s research community

 - No tuition fees, 10 cost-of-living stipends available

-The application period lasts from 1 December 2018 to 31 January 2019.
 The programme is fully funded (10 three-year stipends).
 It offers rigorous academic training and familiarises students with cutting-edge methods in public policy research.
 The programme addresses exceptional candidates committed to research on public policy related research questions.
 It is interdisciplinary, but offers a specialisation within economics, law, political science, and sociology.

 Apart from applicant’s academic performance, references, and overall motivation, a further selection criterion is the thematic fit of the dissertation proposal with the research agenda of the Hertie School and its faculty members (please see our list of potential supervisors) or the research agenda of the Centres of Competence.
 Students working in the following areas are particularly encouraged to apply: